An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Teleflex Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TFX stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Medical Specialties industry.
+We show how TFX stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Surgical and Medical Instrument Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Teleflex is a global provider of medical technologies designed to improve the health and quality of people’s lives.
 The Company applys purpose driven innovation – a relentless pursuit of identifying unmet clinical needs – to benefit patients and healthcare providers.
 Its portfolio is diverse, with solutions in the fields of vascular access, interventional cardiology and radiology, anesthesia, emergency medicine, surgical, urology and respiratory care.
 Teleflex employees worldwide are united in the understanding that what we do every day makes a difference.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.